If you've been diagnosed with metastatic breast cancer and are having symptoms, your doctor may recommend radiation to:

 - reduce pressure on a pinched nerve

-The radiation dose and schedule to treat recurrent or metastatic breast cancer depends on a number of factors, including:
+The radiation dose and schedule to treat metastatic breast cancer depends on a number of factors, including:

 - the level of pain or amount of function lost